-— A street sweeper, a scientist, a clockmaker, and a nun from Switzerland — a country of time and precision — talk about their perspective on the precious 24 hours that we are given every day.
+A nun, a street sweeper, a clockmaker, and a scientist from Switzerland — the country of time and precision — share their perspective on the precious 24 hours that we are given each day.
+The talks were part of the podcast La 4e by Laure Gabus, produced by Reportage in partnership with Radio Vostok.

 Contemplative time: Michel Simonet